Aneirin: Life

 Some records indicate that Aneirin was the son of Caunus (or Caw) and brother to Gildas.
 According to this version of his life, he was born at Dumbarton on the River Clyde.
 However, some scholars debate this parentage, and contend that these records are of later invention and are erroneous.
 Whoever his father was, Aneirin's mother, Dwywei is mentioned in Y Gododdin.
 She may be the same lady who, according to Old Welsh pedigrees, married King Dunod who is generally thought to have ruled in the West Riding of Yorkshire.
-He may also be kin to another Brythonic poet, Cian Gwenith Gwawd.

-Aneirin's patrons were the noble Urien and his son, Owain.
-Owain was slain at the Battle of Catraeth, in which Brythonic warriors of Gododdin went up against the Angles of Deira and Bernicia.
-Nearly all of the Brythonic warriors were slain and their lands were absorbed into the Anglo-Saxon kingdoms.
-Aneirin wrote Y Gododdin after this battle, in remembrance of his fallen patrons and lords, in which he hints that he is likely the sole survivor.

-After the fall of Owain, he is said to have been murdered at the hands of an unnamed Cymric lord, whom the poet had offended by reproaching him in his poem Y Gododdin for not coming to the aid of Owain.

 Reputation

 The Welsh Triads describe Aneirin as "prince of bards" and "of flowing verse".
 Nennius praises him amongst the earliest Welsh poets or Cynfeirdd, a contemporary of Talhaearn, Taliesin, Bluchbardd and Cian.
 References to Aneirin are found in the work of the Poets of the Princes (Beirdd y Tywysogion), but his fame declined in the later Middle Ages until the re-assertion of Welsh identity by antiquarian writers of the Tudor period.
 Today, the reputation of his poetry remains high, though the exact identity of the author is more controversial.